Home Products Sales Support View Cart My Account Contact Us

 Compass Calibration

 Each calibration method is associated with a specified physical movement of the compass platform in order to sample the magnetic space surrounding the compass.
-The Hard and soft iron distortions will vary from location to location within the same platform.
+The Hard and Soft iron distortions will vary from location to location within the same platform.
 The compass has to be mounted permanently to its platform to get a valid calibration.

-calibration is required.
+A particular calibration is only valid for that location of the compass.
+If the compass is re-oriented in the same location, then a new calibration is required.
 It is possible to use a compass without any calibration if the need is only for repeatability and not accuracy.